 Embedded computers are much easier to deploy to many remote locations than desktop computers because of their smaller size.
 Their compact designs also makes storage less of a hassle; they do not occupy much space when they are moved to storage.

 It does not cost much to manage and maintain embedded computers.
-This is because they come with a customized operating system, no moving parts and fewer interconnections.
-Their longer life cycles and ability to operate for long hours without requiring shutdown also reduce the number of times maintenance work will need to be completed.
+This is because they come with a customized operating system, no moving parts, and fewer interconnections.
+Their longer life cycles and the ability to operate for long hours without requiring shutdown also reduce the number of times maintenance work will need to be completed.

-Embedded computers mainly performs two functions: using specialized software to control and operate industrial equipment, and data collection.
+Embedded computers mainly perform two functions: using specialized software to control and operate industrial equipment, and data collection.
 Often, the software for the embedded computer is customized by the OEM to satisfy the job requirements of the particular industry using it.
 The good thing about embedded computers is that they come with warranties that have no restriction on opening and installation of suitable software.

 Embedded computing systems are normally designed to perform single functions.
 This means that whatever a product is designed to implement is optimized for efficient performance.

 Although they are not particularly versatile and can be used for limited purposes, the benefits mentioned above highlight the importance of embedded computers.
-Despite the drawbacks of limited functionality, it is nonetheless easy to see how embedded computers play a vital role in industries where efficiency, consistency in production, durability, low energy consumption, low IT maintenance, ease-of-use and affordability are of utmost concern.
+Despite the drawbacks of limited functionality, it is nonetheless easy to see how embedded computers play a vital role in industries where efficiency, consistency in production, durability, low energy consumption, low IT maintenance, ease-of-use, and affordability are of utmost concern.

 1 Andrew Hsu, Embedded Computing for Industrial Applications.
 1 May 2008.
 Moxa_White_Paper—Embedded_Computing_for_Industrial_Applications%20(1).pdf.
 Retrieved 22 February 2017.